 Advertise in CIOStory.com?

 Within the company, Scrum software development methodology to focus on customer needs and prioritize risky developments.
 OneVisage is in the process of implementing a completely automated QA factory to automate all tests and ensure that the quality of software provide to customers is top notch.
 In addition to that, they are also in the process of creating focus groups or involving groups of users who would be in charge of providing feedback to the R&D team for the improvement of the solutions being developed.

 OneVisage notes that feedback from their customers has been primarily on the positive side, with most of them commending them for the fast paced integration.
 In a recently implemented pilot project done for a leading bank, convenience, security and interoperability were the key added values of the security solution that was provided.
-For the near future, OneVisage plans to deal with leading OEM mobile device/equipment manufacturers wherein customers will take advantage of a seamless/hardware integration, thereby reducing their development effort.
-An alternate plan is develop business with integrators and help them leverage the value proposition for specific business cases and verticals.
+For the near future, OneVisage plans to develop business with integrators and help them leverage the value proposition for specific business cases and verticals.
+An alternate plan is deal with leading OEM mobile device/equipment manufacturers wherein customers will take advantage of a seamless/hardware integration, thereby reducing their development effort.
+An alternate plan is to develop business with integrators and help them leverage the value proposition for specific business cases and verticals.
 In either case, the end users and digital service providers will stand to benefit from a safer and simpler authentication modality.